LL-Pengfei/CS1010-AY1819S1-Personal/docs/style.md

 # CS1010 C Style

-In CS1010, you should following the following style guide when you write your code for your graded homework and practical examss.
+In CS1010, you should following the following style guide when you write your code for your graded homework and practical exams.
 We typically allocate a few marks for coding style (each assignment/exam may have different allocation).
-You will loose marks for violation of style.
+You will lose marks for violation of style.

 This guide is modified from past CS1010 style guide by Aaron Tan.